zyadamec/migAz/README.md

 5. Login credentials at destination Azure subscription

 ## Get it
-Download from the [Release](release) folder to obtain the latest MigAz v2 release (currently ASM to ARM Migration).
-Note that ARM and AWS are not yet integrated into the new v2 project baseline and remain available via their respective release folders ([ARM Release](arm/release) and [AWS Release](aws/release)).
+Download from the [Release](release) folder to obtain the latest MigAz v2 release (currently ASM to ARM and ARM to ARM Migration).
+Note that Migaz AWS to ARM is not yet integrated into the new v2 project baseline and remains available via the AWS release folders ([AWS Release](aws/release)).

 ## Instructions
-[Azure ASM to Azure ARM Migration](asm) - MigAz ASM version will help you on your ASM to ARM migrations.
+[Azure ASM to Azure ARM Migration](asm) - MigAz ASM to ARM will help you on your ASM to ARM migrations.
 Allows you to create an ARM template out of an Azure IaaS ASM deployment.
 It also provides an automation script for blobs copy.

-[Azure ARM to Azure ARM Migration](arm) - MigAz ARM version allows you to create an ARM template out of an Azure IaaS ARM deployment.
+[Azure ARM to Azure ARM Migration](arm) - MigAz ARM to ARM version allows you to create an ARM template out of an Azure IaaS ARM deployment.
 It also provides an automation script for blobs copy.

 [AWS to Azure ARM Migration](aws) - MigAz AWS version will help you on your AWS to Azure migrations.
 MigAz AWS version allows you to create an ARM template out of an AWS EC2 deployment.